 Call 651-767-0640 for animal noise complaints, animals at large (lost), found animals in custody (not vicious or seriously injured), or neglected animals (not immediate threat of injury/death).

 - Roseville police officers or animal control officers are not authorized to impound lost or recovered cats except when a citizen is unable to transport the animal, or when an officer reasonable believes the cat represents a public safety risk, or when a cat requires quarantine due to a bite, or in other circumstances approved by the police chief or their designee (e.g., sick, injured, abandoned, or in imminent risk of becoming sick, injured or abandoned, such as orphaned kittens, cats stuck in sewers, etc.).

 - Owners wishing to surrender cats, or residents concerned about outdoor cats that are apparently healthy should seek out nongovernmental resources (e.g., Animal Humane Society (AHS), FelineRescue.org)

 - Did you know?
 According to AHS, a stray cat who is healthy and friendly likely belongs to a neighbor.
 Cats have a far better chance of reuniting with their owner when they're left in the area in which they were found.
-Unfortunately, less than five percent of stray cats brought into shelters are reclaimed by their owners.
+Unfortunately, less than 5% stray cats are reclaimed by their owners.